 Keeping your house’s exterior looking good is about being observant.
 Should you notice any cracks, dirt, or damage, it’s best to address it as quickly as possible.
 That way, when you’re ready to sell your home, everything has been properly maintained.

-However, if you discover a large issue at sale time that you simply cannot afford to fix, consider working with an off-market buyer like Sundae to get a fair price for your home.
-At Sundae, we’re able to make a cash offer for your home without you having to clean or make repairs.
-We’ll buy your home as-is, and can even provide you a cash advance of $10,000.
+However, if you discover a large issue at sale time that you simply cannot afford to fix, consider working with an off-market buyer to get a fair price for your home.
+At Sundae, we have a marketplace of property investors who can offer cash for your home without you having to clean or make repairs.
+Working with us, you can sell your home as-is and even get a cash advance of $10,000 to help with expenses.

 Contact Sundae today to learn more.

 Composed by a team of experienced content, marketing, and real estate professionals, the Sundae Blog is a go-to authority for tips, instructions, and data-driven insights aimed at helping homeowners maintain, renovate, sell, and buy homes, while navigating a complex real estate market.